Black

 This setup will ensure your Django project maintains a consistent style and follows best practices for code formatting.

-Which one to use : vs code or
+Which one to use : vs code or command line

 Both methods you mentioned—using the command line (black .) and the VS Code extension—are effective ways to use Black, the popular Python code formatter.
 Your choice depends on your workflow preferences.
 Here’s a breakdown of both approaches: